 The submitted prelim paper is akin to a journal manuscript submission-the best possible paper at the time of submission.
 After submission by January 31, the committee reads the paper and, by the last day of February, grades it, using the categories Pass, Minor Revisions, Major Revisions, or Fail.
 If the student is asked for revisions, these are due March 31, and after final touches following the committee's second review, the final prelim paper is due April 15.
-The committee then records the official grade: Pass or Fail, and reports it to the student, the appropriate GA, and the DGS.
-An e-copy of the final paper is to be sent to the GA and DGS.
+The committee then records the official grade: Pass or Fail, and reports it to the student, the appropriate Graduate Advisor, and the DGS.
+An e-copy of each prelim draft and the final prelim paper is to be sent to the Graduate Advisor and DGS